vidisha999/DNA-sequence-analysis-for-Tumor-supressor-genes/README.md

 The extracted sequences of the tumor supressor genes of the canonical chromosomes were saved and written to a seperate FASTA file named  **"tumor_suppressors.fa"**, which would make it easier to use in downstream analysis.

+## GC content Calculation
+GC content refers to the proportion of guanine (G) and cytosine (C) bases in DNA, which influences both biological and technical aspects of the DNA.
+High GC regions provide greater thermal stability due to stronger hydrogen bonding, play a key role in gene regulation through promoters and CpG islands, and affect mutation rates and DNA repair.
+However, they can also complicate sequencing and PCR amplification.

+GC-rich regions in tumor suppressor genes are biologically significant because they are prone to methylation at CpG sites, which can silence gene expression—a common mechanism in cancer.
+Aberrant methylation of GC-rich promoters can lead to gene silencing and contribute to tumorigenesis.
+Additionally, understanding GC content aids in designing targeted therapies and diagnostic tools such as PCR primers and probes.
+It also supports comparative genomics by enabling the analysis of tumor suppressor genes across species or between normal and cancerous tissue.